 If you want to enjoy weight loss, try using chickpeas as the primary ingredient in a tasty salad, and you could also try the delicious chickpea dip, hummus, or tasty falafels.

-If you're a little wary of new ingredients, then a great way to try these is by sampling one of our fabulous healthy ready meals.
-Kirsty's Moroccan Vegetables and Quinoa ready meal contains chickpeas, along with other tasty beans and ingredients, to provide a nutrient-rich and incredibly flavoursome meal that you can simply pop in the microwave or oven, then sit back and enjoy.
+If you're a little wary of trying new ingredients prior to tasting them, then another option could be to try one of our fabulous new healthy ready meals.
+Kirsty 's Moroccan Vegetables and Quinoa ready meal contains chickpeas, along with other tasty beans and ingredients, to provide a nutrient-rich and incredibly flavoursome meal that you can simply pop in the microwave or oven, then sit back and enjoy.